Katsute/Baruch-CIS-5800/README.md

 # Baruch CIS 5800

-CIS 5800 - Information Technology Development and Project Management
+**CIS 5800 - Information Technology Development and Project Management**

+Site that allows users to view upcoming stops and alerts for their current trip, displaying information visually or translated.

 ## Installation